tnichols217/notes/CSDS 391/Textbook/3 - Searching.md

 ### Greedy best first search

-- Incorporate an estimated cost to goal from each node when creating the heuristic
+- Use an estimated cost to goal from each node when creating the heuristic
 - For example taking an absolute distance from that node to the target without exploring to get an estimate
+- Then pick the node that is estimated to be the closest to the goal

 ### A* search

-- Most
+- Most common algorithm
+- Uses the sum of the current distance from the initial node and the estimated cost to the target node as its heuristic
+-

 ## Search Data Structures